 What is the difference between LEDs and halogen bulbs?

 LED lights last much longer than halogen lights, which have an average lifespan between 2,000 and 6,000 hours.
 While that is up to three times as long as incandescent light bulbs, LEDs can last 100 times longer.
 Halogens work by heating up an element and are more wasteful in energy use.
 In fact, they are actually more efficient as heaters than lights.
-And from September 1st 2018, halogen bulbs have been banned by the EU so when stocks run out, there will be no more – and LED is a better option.
+The UK government has banned sales of halogen bulbs (from September 1st, 2021) but that’s no loss – LED is a far better option.

 What’s wrong with incandescent bulbs?

-Incandescent bulbs are very inefficient – so much so that the EU and US, for example, have effectively banned all new sales.
-Around 90 per cent of the energy used by an incandescent lamp is dissipated at heat rather than light.
+Incandescent bulbs are very inefficient – around 90% of the energy used by an incandescent lamp is dissipated at heat rather than light.

 Is an LED worth the investment?

-LEDs reduce energy consumption by up to 90 per cent and their durable long life means that purchase costs are repaid many times over.
+LEDs reduce energy consumption by up to 90% and their durable long life means that purchase costs are repaid many times over.
 If you buy a quality LED, you should be able to ‘fit and forget’ for many, many years.
 LEDs are an electronics component which demands careful construction.
 Buying a budget-price LED can simply be throwing money away and even be dangerous.

 Can LEDs work with a dimmer?